-- 44. Paragraph 187A(5)(a) will provide the circumstances in which an attempt to send a communication is taken to be the sending of a communication, which would trigger data retention obligations under subsection 187A(1).
-These circumstances would include, for example, where: - a. a phone number is dialled, but the phone rings and is unanswered or rings out (subparagraph 187A(5)(a)(i)) - b. an e-mail server attempts to send a new e-mail to an e-mail client, but the client e-mail server does not exist or is not working (subparagraph 187A(5)(a)(ii)), or - c. a mobile phone number is dialled, but the destination mobile phone is switched off and so is not recorded on the network's Visitor Location Register; as such, the network does not attempt to connect the phone call and instead informs the caller that the phone is switched off or unavailable (subparagraph 187A(5)(a)(iii)).
+203. Paragraph 187A(5)(a) will provide the circumstances in which an attempt to send a communication is taken to be the sending of a communication, which would trigger data retention obligations under subsection 187A(1).
+These circumstances would include, for example, where:

-45. Paragraph 187A(5)(b) will clarify that untariffed communications, such as 1800 phone calls, communications sent using 'unlimited' phone or internet plans, or free internet or application services, are communications for data retention purposes.
+- a. a phone number is dialled, but the phone rings and is unanswered or rings out (subparagraph 187A(5)(a)(i)) - b. an email server attempts to send a new email to an email client, but the client email server does not exist or is not working (subparagraph 187A(5)(a)(ii)), or - c. a mobile phone number is dialled, but the destination mobile phone is switched off and so is not recorded on the network's Visitor Location Register; as such, the network does not attempt to connect the phone call and instead informs the caller that the phone is switched off or unavailable (subparagraph 187A(5)(a)(iii)). - 204.
+Paragraph 187A(5)(b) will clarify that untariffed communications, such as 1800 phone calls, communications sent using 'unlimited' phone or internet plans, or free internet or application services, are communications for data retention purposes, and thus may be the subject of data retention obligations.